Miller Kory Rowe LLP are Experienced Legal Malpractice Attorneys

-When Miller Weber Kory LLP accepts a new client, we focus solely on meeting their needs.
+When Miller Kory Rowe LLP accepts a new client, we focus solely on meeting their needs.
 Our firm only accepts certain types of cases in order to allow us to focus on the clients we have and get them the justice and compensation they deserve.
 There are instances when people will hire a lawyer and will not get the level of service they signed up for.
 Understanding the different between incompetence and negligence is essential when trying to decide whether or not legal malpractice has taken place.

 Unfortunately, legal malpractice takes place far more often than most people realize.
 Proving legal malpractice requires our lawyers to show one of the following: